MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 <a name="power"> </a>

 Two new commands have been added to the modern document library page and modern list page command bar:
-· Power Automate
+  - Power Automate
-· Power Apps
+  - Power Apps
 These commands will take you directly to the Power Apps and Power Automate service pages.
-You can also configure these settings for your on-prem list/library in Microsoft 365.

-### Cloud SSA (Search) supports M365 multi-geo
+### Cloud SSA (Search) supports Microsoft 365 Multi-Geo
 <a name="ssa"> </a>

 You can use PowerShell scripts to configure SharePoint hybrid features on Windows Server Core.